axibase/atsd/tutorials/getting-started-alert.md

 To receive alerts in [Slack](../rule-engine/notifications/slack.md) create a [bot](../rule-engine/notifications/slack.md#create-bot) user and configure the built-in [`SLACK`](../rule-engine/notifications/slack.md#configure-webhook-in-atsd) webhook.

-Open the rule editor and enable alerts on the **Web Notifications** tab as illustrated below.
+Open the rule editor and enable alerts on the **Webhooks** tab as illustrated below.

 ![](./resources/alert-slack.png)